 Identification and collection of DNA, fingerprints and physical evidence

 Sketching and computer-aided design (CAD)

-Those applying for an internship with the crime laboratory are expected to have completed their first year at an accredited college or university.
+Those applying for an internship with the crime laboratory are expected to have completed their first year at an accredited college or university prior to the start date of the internship.
 They must be pursuing or have completed a bachelor's degree in forensic science, criminal justice, any science, or photography.

 Skills, Training or Qualifications: